jonaslindemann/ivf2/README.md

 https://learn.microsoft.com/sv-se/vcpkg/get_started/overview

-# Configuring and building for Linux
+# Configuring and building for Linux/macOS

 Before we configure and build the library we need to configure where Vcpkg can be found.
 This is done by modifying the CMakePresets.json file in the source directory.